Brane Cosmology with the Chameleon Scalar Field in Bulk: General Framework

-where $y$ stands for extra dimension and $e^{2A(y)}$ is the warp factor.
-Here $h_{\mu\nu}$ is four dimensional metric.
-We can have following definition for metric (\ref{23})
+where $y$ stands for extra-dimension and $e^{2A(y)}$ is the warp factor.
+Here $h_{\mu\nu}$ is four-dimensional metric.
+We can have the following definition for the metric (\ref{23}):

-which a coordinate transformation has been imposed as $dz=e^{-A(y)} dy$.
-In order to study the localized gravity on the 3-brane, one should consider the equation of motion for linearized metric fluctuation (\ref{11}).
+where a coordinate transformation has been imposed as $dz=e^{-A(y)} dy$.
+In order to study the localized gravity on the 3-brane, one should consider the equation of motion for the linearized metric fluctuation (\ref{11}).
 Let us consider the metric fluctuation $\delta g_{MN}=e^{2A(z)} h_{MN}$.
-So the metric is rearranged as
+The metric is rearranged as

-which the axial gauge $\bar{h}_{5M}=0$ has been imposed on metric.
-In general, because gravity is coupled to scalar field, fluctuation of scalar field should be considered as the same time when we study fluctuation of metric background.
+where the axial gauge $\bar{h}_{5M}=0$ has been imposed on the metric.
+In general, because gravity is coupled to the scalar field, fluctuation of the scalar field should be considered at the same time that we study the fluctuation of the metric background.
 However, following \cite{25}, we can only investigate transverse-traceless (TT) modes of the metric fluctuation, namely $\bar{h}^{TT}_{\mu\nu}$.
 In fact the scalar fluctuation vanished under TT gauges.
 Therefore the dynamics equation of transverse-traceless modes of the metric fluctuation can be written as {\cite{25}}